WesSouza/lgtv-ip-control/README.md

 This is a JS library that implements TCP network control for LG TVs manufactured since 2018.
 It utilizes encryption rules based on a guide found on the internet.
+A non-encrypted mode is provided for older models, but hasn't been tested.

 This is not provided by LG, and it is not a complete implementation for every TV model.